-Note to preparer - List here anything you wish to highlight with regards to business-type activities as reasons for increases in net position.
+Note to preparer - Include anything in the above discussion that you wish to highlight with regards to business-type activities as reasons for increases in net position.

 Financial Analysis of the City's Funds

 Note to Preparer.
 GASBS 34 ¶11.d. provides for, at a minimum, inclusion of "[a]n analysis of balances and transactions of individual funds.
 The analysis should address the reasons for significant changes in fund balances or fund net assets and whether restrictions, commitments, or other limitations significantly affect the availability of fund resources for future use.